Mamba State-Space Models Are Lyapunov-Stable Learners: Experiments

-We show that Mamba is robust to the choice of PEFT hyperparemters.
-We conduct an extensive hyperparameter search across the learning rate, LoRA dimension, and number of warmup steps.
-From the Cartesian-product of these three parameters, 150 hyperparameter configurations were sampled and used to fine-tune \texttt{Mamba 370M} over the Openhermes dataset.
+We empirically demonstrate that Mamba models are robust to the choice of PEFT hyperparemters.
+Using the training recipe of ~\citet{tunstall2023zephyr} as a basis, we conduct an extensive hyperparameter search across the learning rate, LoRA dimension, and number of warmup steps.
+From the Cartesian-product of these three parameters, 150 hyperparameter configurations were sampled and used to fine-tune \texttt{Mamba 370M} over the Openhermes dataset~\citep{openhermes}, which consists of 242,000 supervised samples.
 For comparison, \texttt{Pythia 410M} is similarly fine-tuned using the same set of 150 hyperparameter configurations.

 The MMLU 5-shot performance for each of the 150 Mamba and Pythia fine-tuned models is displayed in Figure~\ref{fig:hyperparamter_op}. \texttt{Pythia 410M} is capable of higher performance than \texttt{Mamba 370M}, where the average accuracy for the former and the latter are 26.5\% and 24.8\%, respectively.
 However, \texttt{Mamba 370M} is much more robust to the choice of hyperparameters, with a difference of 1.5\% between the minimum (23.3\%) and maximum (24.8\%).
 In contrast, \texttt{Pythia 410M} fine-tuned models display a large performance difference of 4.7\% between the minimum (22.9\%) and maximum (27.6\%).